 Proceed as follows when there is a need to change the due date of a payment after it has already been sent from Netvisor to the bank:

 - Cancel the payment sent to the bank.
-More about canceling payments: Canceling payments and salaries
+More about canceling payments: Canceling payments and salaries.

 - Take the payment for payment again with the correct due date.